WeblateOrg/weblate/docs/contributing/debugging.rst

 Things to check in that case:

 * Check that the Celery process is running, see :ref:`celery`
-* Check the Celery queue status, either in :ref:`management-interface`, or using :djadmin:`celery_queues`
+* Check the Celery queue status, either in :ref:`management-interface`, or using :wladmin:`celery_queues`
 * Look in the Celery logs for errors (see :ref:`weblate-logs`)

 .. _debug-mails: